 And the weirdness keeps coming.
 According to one cutting edge theory, reports Science Alert, space-time does not exist on its own, but is the product of quantum forces shaking themselves out, like miso soup settling after it is poured into a bowl.

-At the frontier of science, there are no textbook answers you can look up in the back of the book.
+At the frontier of modern physics, there are no textbook answers you can look up in the back of the book.
 Cutting-edge science is all about finding out what those answers might be.